Store

 Beautiful JVC JR-S301 AM/FM Stereo Receiver

-This gorgeous JVC JR-S301 receiver is ready for a new home and sounds better than ever after a repair involving the replacement of two no-longer-available op-amps.
-Only one was a problem, but I replaced both with modern high-performance parts and a couple of capacitors, because that’s how I like to do things.
+This gorgeous JVC JR-S301 receiver is ready for a new home and sounds better than ever after a repair involving the replacement of two NLA (no-longer-available) op-amps.
+Only one was misbehaving, but I replaced both with modern high-performance parts, along with a couple of capacitors, so that neither will ever be a problem for her next owner.

-This lovely JVC AM/FM stereo receiver outputs 60 Watts per channel, has lovely VU and tuning meters, four in total, a graphic equaliser, a phono preamplifier, a robust, discrete output stage, JFET input and features a solid build and beautiful appearance.
-What more could you want in a vintage receiver?!
+The JR-S301 outputs 60 Watts per channel, has gorgeous VU and tuning meters, four in total, a graphic equaliser, a phono preamplifier, a robust, discrete output stage, JFET input and features a solid build and beautiful appearance.
+What more could one want in a vintage receiver?!

-This receiver is just gorgeous and part of a desirable series of equipment, and quite a rare offering.
+This receiver is just gorgeous and part of a desirable series of equipment, and quite rare here in Aus.
 After a deep clean, service, and repair to the tuning mechanism and tone/buffer amplifier, she works perfectly and has that rich, warm sound people love from equipment like this.

 Description and specs, courtesy of HiFi Engine.